liberty-1776/liberty-1776/README.md

 - 👋 Hi, I’m Hritik Goyal.
 Final-Year Student at IIITG.
-- 👀 I’m interested in TransFormers, Deep-Learning, BlockChain etc.
+- 👀 I’m interested in ML/AI.
 - 🌱 I’m currently learning LLMs and other Deep Learning related frameworks.
 - 📫 You can mail me at my emailID: hritikgl5@gmail.com